andrzej-jedrzejewski/packer-puppet-ami-build/README.md

 ##TODO(phase II)
-+create puppet repo with set of puppet modules
++ create puppet repo with set of puppet modules
-+create packer repo that allows us to create an image with specific puppet module installed +build jenkins for do everythings remotely
++ create packer repo that allows us to create an image with specific puppet module installed
++ build jenkins for do everythings remotely